AMS Book Program

 About the AMS Book Program

-Since the 1890s, the AMS Book Program has served the mathematical community by publishing books that further mathematical research, awareness, education, and the profession while generating resources that support other Society programs and activities.
+The AMS Book Program serves the mathematical community by publishing books that further mathematical research, awareness, education, and the profession while generating resources that support other Society programs and activities.
 As a professional society of mathematicians and one of the world’s leading publishers of mathematical literature, we publish books that meet the highest standards for their content and production.